teancom/octopress/source/_posts/2014-09-14-intro-to-cloudfoundry-and-bosh-part-2.markdown

 My next blog post will deal with setting up a database for your applications to use as a service.
 Until then, have fun doing things like 'cf scale &lt;appname&gt; 3' to see how easy it is to add more "droplets" (execution units, containers, whatever you want to call them).
-Also spend some time playing around with the cf and bosh command-lines.
+Also spend some time playing around with the cf and BOSH command-lines.
 How do you view logs from individual containers?
 What happens if you kill the wshd process of your sinatra example app from "the outside" (i.e., in the bosh-lite VM)?
 Kick the tires, it's surprisingly difficult to break.
-If you do get in trouble, try 'bosh cloudcheck'.
+If you do get in trouble, try 'bosh cloudcheck' (available as 'bosh cck' as well).
 And if worst comes to worst, you get to delete the Vagrant VM and start again, hardly the end of the world.
 And you'll probably learn a little more each time you rebuild.